macee/linux_16/resources/networking.md

 We are on our friends box, and we want to get cozy.

-Well, since we have this `linux` user dedicated to us right now, we can use its home directory however we want.
+Since we have this `linux` user dedicated to us right now, we can use its home directory however we want.
 If you navigate to the `/home` directory and check out the file permissions with `ls -l` again, you should be able to see you are the owner of your own home directory (duh)!

 ```
 drwxr-xr-x  2 gcwyman gcwyman 4096 Sep  1  2015 gcwyman